Course Number | Time | Location |

 Lab work

 Most week’s labs (see the schedule) will include a portion to be turned in to demonstrate completion of that task.
-This work can be turned in late if not completed in the lab period.
+This work can be turned in before the next lab if not completed in the lab period.

-The solo project is a lab-based project and is open everything-but-another-person-or-AI (you may use notes, a search engine, Jamovi help, your textbook, etc.).
-You will be assigned the project during the lab period and complete it over the course of that period and the following week.
+There are two components of the lab exam.
+First, you will complete a closed-book hand-written assessment of your knowledge of Jamovi.
+Then, you will complete a brief project using Jamovi to conduct a statistical analysis.
+The latter portion is open everything-but-another-person-or-AI (you may use notes, a search engine, Jamovi help, your textbook, etc.).
 This project is designed to allow you to demonstrate that you understand how to use the techniques we learn in lab, and to apply it to the questions asked in class.

-The goals of this and the group project, below, are as follows:
+The goals of this and the stats project, below, are as follows:

 Help you to practice the skills learned in lab.
 While there will be weekly lab assignments, the lab projects give you an opportunity to explore the skills you are developing, use Jamovi, and analyze real data.